Manda7351914/JobFinderApp/README.md

 # JobFinderApp
 A Job and Internship Finder mobile app

-Overview
+Project Overview

-The Job Finder App is a mobile application developed using Kotlin to help students and job seekers easily discover internships, part-time jobs, and full-time opportunities in their preferred fields.
-The app simplifies the process of connecting job seekers with employers through an intuitive and user-friendly interface.
+The Job Finder Mobile Application is designed to help users easily search, filter, and apply for job opportunities based on their skills, location, and preferences.
+It provides a convenient platform for both job seekers and employers to connect efficiently.

+Objectives

+* Simplify the process of finding and applying for jobs.

+* Provide employers with a simple way to post job vacancies.

+* Offer personalized job recommendations using user profile data.

+* Enable secure communication between employers and applicants.

-Features
+Key Features

 ✅ User Authentication – Sign up and log in securely using email and password.